 Improve physical workplace conditionsEmployers can improve the physical conditions of the workplace by giving workers ergonomic workstations, proper lighting, and enough ventilation to help them work in a comfortable and safe environment.

-Employers should prioritize employee well-being and address workplace stress to create a positive work environment that fosters employee satisfaction, productivity, and retention.
+Employers should prioritize employee well-being and address workplace stress to create a positive work environment that fosters employee expectations, satisfaction, productivity, and retention.

 Consequences of workplace stress